pivotal/docs-tap/services-toolkit/reference/terminology-and-user-roles.hbs.md

 ### <a id="claim-service-instance"></a> Claimable service instance

-A claimable service instance is any service instance that you are permitted claim using a resource claim from a namespace, taking into consideration:
+A claimable service instance is any service instance that you are permitted to claim using a resource claim from a namespace, taking into consideration:

 - Location (namespace) of the service instance in relation to the location of the resource claim.